Affiliate links on Android Authority may earn us a commission. Learn more.

 Now that you know what to avoid, here’s how to correctly clean your phone’s speakers.
 First, turn off your phone, then:

 - Using a soft-bristled brush, such as a clean toothbrush or paintbrush, gently clean your phone’s speaker grilles.
-Brush at an angle so that you knock the dirt out and don’t push it further into the speaker.
+Brush at an angle so that you knock the dirt out and don’t push it further in.

-- Press an adhesive putty, such as Blu-Tack or a dedicated cleaning putty, into the grille to lift off more dirt.
-Take care not to press the putty too deep into the grille.
-And lift the putty away from the grille to ensure you remove the dirt.
+- Press an adhesive putty — such as Blu-Tack or a dedicated cleaning putty — into the grille to lift off more dirt.
+Take care not to press the putty in too deep.
+Lift the putty away.

 - Blow away any remaining dirt using a handheld air blower.
-A handheld air blower is much more gentle than canned compressed air.
-Again, ensure you blow dirt and dust away from the speaker and not further into the phone.
+A handheld blower is much more gentle than compressed air.
+Again, ensure you blow dirt and dust away from the speaker, and not further into the phone.

 You may have to repeat these steps a few times until your phone’s speakers are clean.
-Remember to be gentle and careful and not to damage any components when cleaning.
+Remember to be gentle whatever you do.

 If you find that there are still stubborn spots, you can try some additional tools:

-- Cleaning sponges: You can buy dedicated professional cleaning sponges in various shapes and sizes.
-Cotton buds can shed lint, but sponges don’t, and they also help prevent static buildup.
+- Cleaning sponges: You can buy dedicated cleaning sponges in various shapes and sizes.

-- Cleaning brushes: Like sponges, dedicated cleaning brushes are stiff enough to knock off dirt and grime without being too rigid and causing scratches.
+- Cleaning brushes: Like sponges, dedicated cleaning brushes are stiff enough to knock off dirt and grime without causing scratches.

 FAQs